 Favorite Bike Ride: Single track at Grand Targhee

 Go-To Grand Teton Brewing Beer: Sweetgrass APA

 Best Area Hiking Trail: The Teton Canyon Trail is where I go to get the best view of the Grand.
-Climbing Table Mountain gives one an outstanding view.
+Climbing Table Mountain gives you an outstanding view.

-Where He Brings Out-of-Town Guests in the Summer: I usually take the Moose-Wilson Road up into Teton National Park and look for bears and Moose along the way.
+Where He Brings Out-of-Town Guests in the Summer: I usually take the Moose-Wilson Road up into Grand Teton National Park and look for bears and moose along the way.